anandology/joy/docs/examples/square-spiral.md

 </div>

-Do you think some curves in the image?
-Actually, there are no curves drawn.
+Do you see some curves in the image?
+Actually, there are no curves in it, only straigt lines!
 What you see are just the sides of squares.